ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 description: Simply to self document and learn from experience.
 Closed space until you're really curious :)

 ---
+<p><i>13th April 2022</i></p>

+<p>Thanks Naval!
+Here is my message to:</p>
+<p>10 year old self: Dude, seriously?
+Don't care or listen to anything specific.
+Like this suggestion or sort of shits.
+Let the organs grow.
+Stay natural and don't try to manipulate anything(especially WhiteHat Jr coding).
+You're all set back then.</p>

+<p>15 year old self: Try to come out of 'I am still young to do things of my own -- will do it later' bubble.
+Talk a lot, talk to diverse set of people.
+Explore everything and don't stick to a thing thinking I am doing this for all my life seeing only a cricket match or football over TV.
+Everyone want's be famous, rich and that's why celebraties fall into our eyes first.
+Think of struggles, read books, a lot of them and learn about people, what made them to be the person you admire at!
+Things are not going to be easy neither that hard for next set of years.</p>

+<p>20 year old self: Just 20.6 now.
+Have learnt quite a bit in this couple of years.
+Try to do things your own way and never mind about whats around.
+But also have a sense of what's going on.
+This phase in life is of intense learning -- be it education, about people or life(much more to come).
+So start learning whatever turns you ON.
+Be it anything from History to Finance to Science to Engineeering.
+Seems like things are flipping a lot.
+Everyone needs to know a bit of everyting and its all running interdisciplinary.
+Multitask, stay tuned to something streamlined and have a specification tag.
+You see people younger and of your age winning the world -- try to learn from them, stay tuned to what's trending and mainly and majorly "don't sleepwalk with desires" and making of decisions.</p>

+---

+<p><i>13th April 2022</i></p>

+<p>When you move at your own direction -- probably out of herd, things around start seeming strange.
+Everything seems over beurocratic, unnecessary tiresomes, mundane stuffs and a lot more as things can't change easily as you have changed.
+This kills.
+Try to covery your idea or why do you think so to bring change in the things around.
+Else it will stay generic, forever generic.</p>

+---

+<p><i>12th April 2022</i></p>

+<p>People around you won't like you going out of herd.
+You can go alone if you want and once you start to do so, just leave back the herd's mentality.
+Not always you'll find this good.
+Herd helps a lot at times else you need to work super hard for making things done.</p>

+---

 <p><i>11th April 2022</i></p>